Revanth3reddyg/Face-Detection-using-Webcam/Requirements/Readme.md

   The features of Face detection are:

-  1. Quick to compute.
+  1.Quick to compute.
      - Classification of a face does not require a lot of offline processing.
-  2. Accurate.
+  2.Accurate.
      - Most of the images can provide accuracy above the 90%

 ## Defining the System